AUSTRALIA TRAVEL GUIDE

 Traveling in a new country is easier when you know the country’s tipping etiquette in advance as each country has its own rules.
 That said, country rules and norms can shift, so here is an international tipping resource for over 70 countries to use as a general guideline that I have found is constantly updated.

 What’s not on there is how to tip a concierge, beauty salons or spas, travel or tour guides, etc. For these extras, it is acceptable to tip 10% at minimum.
 Remember, tipping is for good service only.

 Additionally, you should always tip in the local currency (if tipping in cash), and do not be offended if your tip is refused as it may not be the norm.
 I feel it’s always better to offer a tip for good service than not, unless I know it will be considered offensive, like in Japan.

-A key activity to do in your early planning stage is to know, at minimum, the national holidays.
-I also suggest also looking into the local holidays.
-It’s a complete bummer to spend time and money to take the holiday of your lifetime and when you show up at one of your key attractions, it’s closed due to a holiday.
-It’s also not fun trying to travel and have a hard time accessing travel or other essential resources when no one is around because, yes, it’s a local holiday.
-So take just a few moments to look at Australia’s holidays.
+A key activity to do in your early planning is to know the national and local holidays.
+It’s a complete bummer to spend time and money to take the holiday of your lifetime and show up to a favorite attraction and it’s closed due to a holiday.
+It’s also not fun trying to travel and not being able to access essential resources because it’s a holiday.
+So, take a few minutes to look at Australia’s holidays.